Miles Davis: Early life

-Davis was born on May 26, 1926, to an affluent African-American family in Alton, Illinois, 15 mi north of St. Louis.
-He had an older sister, Dorothy Mae (1925–1996) and a younger brother, Vernon (1929–1999).
+Davis was born on May 26, 1926, to an affluent African-American family in Alton, Illinois, a suburb of St. Louis, Missouri.
+He had an older sister, Dorothy Mae (1925–1996), and a younger brother, Vernon (1929–1999).
 His mother, Cleota Mae Henry of Arkansas, was a music teacher and violinist, and his father, Miles Dewey Davis Jr., also of Arkansas, was a dentist.
 They owned a 200 acre estate near Pine Bluff, Arkansas, with a profitable pig farm.
-In Pine Bluff, he and his siblings fished, hunted, and rode horses.
+In Pine Bluff, he and his siblings fished, hunted and rode horses.
 Davis's grandparents were the owners of an Arkansas farm where he would spend many summers.

 In 1927, the family moved to East St. Louis, Illinois.
 They lived on the second floor of a commercial building behind a dental office in a predominantly white neighborhood.
-Davis's father would soon become distant to his children as the Great Depression caused him to become increasingly consumed by his job, typically working six days a week.
+Davis's father would soon become distant to his children, as the Great Depression caused him to become increasingly consumed by his job, typically working six days a week.
 From 1932 to 1934, Davis attended John Robinson Elementary School, an all-black school, then Crispus Attucks, where he performed well in mathematics, music and sports.
 Davis had previously attended Catholic school.
 At an early age he liked music, especially blues, big bands and gospel.